trailblazer/trailblazer/README.md

 2. Every operation maintains a Reform **form object** which can be rendered and validate the input.
 3. Controllers instantly delegate to an operation.
 No business code in controllers, only HTTP-specific logic.
 4. Models solely define associations and scopes.
 No business code is to be found here.
 No validations, no callbacks.
+5. Operations provide form object, policies, callback objects and more.

 ## Mission